Guide to the Cruise Ports of Los Angeles

 Long Beach Cruise Terminal

 In 2003 Carnival Cruiselines jumped ship from the World Trade Center cruise port and built the Long Beach Cruise Terminal just five miles away.
 The cruise terminal is housed in the white dome that once was home to the Spruce Goose airplane, now located in Evergreen museum, Oregon.
 Long Beach cruise terminal has one 1100ft berth with the ability to handle one full size cruise ship.
 The cruise terminal possesses all of the usual facilities, including restaurants, shops, parking areas, cab ranks, bars and check in.
 Just by the cruise port lies the historic Queen Mary ocean liner.

 Cruises From Los Angeles

 The favorite cruises from Los Angeles are sailings shadowing the western coast of Mexico.
 The shorter Baja California itineraries generally call at Catalina and Ensenada, whereas Mexican Riviera cruises call in at Mazatlan, Puerto Vallarta and Cabo.
-More extended cruises on offer are journeys to the Hawaiian islands, and one-way trans Panama canal trips to the eastern seaboard of the US.
+Further flung cruises on offer are journeys to the Hawaiian Islands, and one-way trans Panama Canal trips to the eastern seaboard of the US.
 In late spring a few cruises to Vancouver are available, as cruise ships reposition to prepare for the summer Alaska cruising season.

 Los Angeles Maritime Museum